DLR-AE/PanelAero/README.md

 # License
 This software is developed for scientific applications and is delivered as open source without any liability (BSD 3-Clause, please see the [license](LICENSE) for details).
 For every new aircraft, a validation against test data and/or other simulation tools is highly recommended and in the responsibility of the user.

-If you use this software for your scientific work, we kindly ask you to include a reference in your publications.
+If you use this software for your scientific work, we kindly ask you to include a reference to the technical report (see above) in your publications.
 Thank you!

 # Feedback & Support
 Note that this is a scientific software for users with a background in aerospace engineering and with a good understanding and experience in aeroelasticity.
 If you know what you are doing - go ahead and have fun!
 If you need specific help or assistence, we offer commerical support: